 I am drawn to analog processes and the tactile nature they possess.
 There is a certain depth and permanence that is lost in the new digital world, and I am of the firm belief that a photograph is not finished until it has been printed.

 My aesthetic has been described as dark, moody, intimate, gritty and voyeuristic, for what it’s worth.
 Someone once told me a very long time ago that my photographs reminded them of memories they didn’t know they had.
 I have yet to find a better way of describing what I’m hoping to accomplish with my work.
 Photographs make up the collective memory of our time, I’m searching for a small piece of that memory.

 I was born on a Monday in Wyandotte, a small suburb of Detroit, and spent my entire childhood in Southeastern Michigan.
 My fascination with photography began at an early age, my first camera was a Fisher-Price / Kodak 110 at seven years old.
 At thirteen I borrowed my father’s Minolta and never gave it back.
 I still have it today.
 By sixteen my time was consumed by making and printing photographs.
 The photography instructor at school took me under his wing and by senior year, I was spending 4 out of 5 class periods in the school darkrooms.

 I attended the Academy of Art University in San Francisco during the industry-wide shift to digital capture.
 I tried my hand at digital photography for some years, but realized that I had no desire to ever think about custom white balance or camera firmware.
 I returned to film and the darkroom as my medium of choice.
 I graduated with a Bachelor of Fine Arts with a focus in Documentary Photography.

 I continue to live in San Francisco today, working on various personal projects and the occasional freelance gig.
-Additionally, I have held a faculty position at the Academy of Art University for the last 8 years.
+Additionally, I have held a faculty position at the Academy of Art University for the past 10 years.